Multilingual Multimodal Pre-training for Zero-Shot Cross-Lingual Transfer of Vision-Language Models

-A similar HowTo100M variant has been recently reported (but not yet released) in MUVE~\citep{sigurdsson2020visual} that is created for unsupervised word translation.
-Our Multil-HowTo100M differs from MUVE in the following perspectives: First, we collects 9 language for \emph{all} videos in HowTo100M.
-MUVE only has 4 languages available (English, French, Japanese, and Korean) on HowTo100M.
-Also, MUVE divided HowTo100M into 4 non-overlapped sections for each language while there are parallel language pairs in Multi-HowTo100M.
-Essentially, there are more languages in Multi-HowTo100M (9 vs.\ 4) There are more than 1 billion tokens in most languages.
+A similar HowTo100M variant has been recently reported in MUVE~\citep{sigurdsson2020visual} that is created for unsupervised word translation.
+Our Multi-HowTo100M differs from MUVE in the following perspectives: First, we collects 9 language for \emph{all} videos in HowTo100M while MUVE only has 4 languages available (English, French, Japanese, and Korean) on HowTo100M.
+Also, MUVE divided HowTo100M into 4 non-overlapped sections for each language, there are no parallel pairs for each subtitle.
+While in Multi-HowTo100M, there are 7-9 languages for each subtitle.
+Essentially, There are more than 1 billion tokens in most languages in Multi-HowTo100M.
 To our best knowledge, our Multi-HowTo100M dataset is currently the largest multilingual text-video collection.

-Beyond scale, instructional videos in Multi-HowTo100M are feasible resources for learning language-video models.
+Beyond scale, instructional videos in Multi-HowTo100M are feasible pre-training resources for many downstream vision-language models.
 Demonstrators in instructional videos typically perform intentionally and explain the visual object or action explicitly.
 According to the inspection by~\citep{ht100m}, for around 51\% of clips, at least one object or action mention in the caption can be visually seen.
 Prior work has shown that instructional videos are useful for event recognition~\cite{iyu}, action localization model~\cite{Alayrac16unsupervised}, cross-modal alignments~\cite{malmaud-etal-2015-whats}.
-We expect the previous success in the intersection of NLP and CV could be further translated into more languages to have a broaden impact to the world.
+We expect the previous success in the intersection of natural language processing (NLP) and computer vision (CV) could be further translated into more languages to have a broaden impact.

-The are great potentials of using our Multi-HowTo100M dataset in related research field such as multilingual multimodal representation learning~\cite{mhad,mule,smalr}, multilingual multimodal translation~\cite{mmt16,UMMT}, multilingual image/video captioning~\cite{cocojap} ... etc.\ We expect the release of Multi-HowTo100M will be a first step towards spurring more research in these directions.
+The are great potentials of using our Multi-HowTo100M dataset in related research field such as multilingual multimodal representation learning~\cite{mhad,mule,smalr}, multilingual multimodal translation~\cite{ummt,Globetrotter}, multilingual image/video captioning~\cite{cocojap} ... etc.\ We expect the release of Multi-HowTo100M will be a first step towards spurring more research in these directions.